Clergy

 From 1995 to 2001 Fr Blume taught history and art history at Harvard while serving as Assistant Senior Tutor (assistant dean) in Lowell House.
 He has also been a Kress Fellow at Villa I Tatti, the Harvard Universiry Center for Italian Renaissance Studies in Florence.
 He is the author of a number of articles in scholarly journals on art, religion, and society in fifteenth-century Florence and Rome, as well as on process thought and sacramental theology.

-Fr Blume has been married to Jacalyn since 1993 and they have a son, William, a student at Grace Church School.
+Fr Blume has been married to Jacalyn since 1993 and they have a son, William, who is reading Classics at the University of Durham in England.
 The Blumes also share their home with a Golden Retriever named George, whom you are likely to meet when you visit the church.
 In addition to his concern for animals and his interests in art and culture (including a real fondness for early and English Church music), Fr Blume is passionate about cooking and eating, especially the need to eat locally, naturally, and sustainably.

 The Rev’d Dr Philip H. Towner, Associate Rector